...

 Factors Affecting Air Filter Lifespan

-How to Know If You Need to Change Air Filter?
+How to Know If You Need to Change the Air Filter?

 It is always better to change your filter within your manufacturer’s recommendation period.
 A good rule of thumb is to check the filter once per month for visible dirt and dust.
 Besides, look out for failing signs if your air filter is failing.